ashlesss/api_practice/update_log.md

 1. Contain all the fetching methods.
 2. A ~~async~~ method `scWorkAllData` that will fetch and return a work's metadata and salesdata.
 3. Fix variable(`url`, `work`, `sale`) didn't declare its type when created in `scGetMetadata`, `scGetSaledata`.
 And they cause to keep returning the same piece of data no matter what parameters are being put in.
+4. Switch `rate_count_detail` source from DLsite's json api to ajax api in order to stay in the same data type with `updateSaledata` method.

 ## 7/3/2023